Dark Mode

 Some popular eCommerce business models include:

-- Business-to-customer (B2C): Transactions where businesses sell products or services directly to individual consumers
+• Business-to-customer (B2C): Instances where businesses sell products or services directly to individual consumers.

-- Customer-to-business (C2B): Individual consumers selling products or services to businesses, often seen in freelancing or influencer collaborations
+• Customer-to-business (C2B): Individual consumers selling products or services to businesses, such as freelancing or influencer collaborations.

-- Direct-to-consumer (D2C): Businesses selling products directly to consumers without using intermediaries like retailers
+• Direct-to-consumer (D2C): Businesses selling products directly to consumers without using intermediaries like retailers or online marketplaces.

-- Dropshipping: Where the seller transfers customer orders and shipment details to a third party for manufacturing and delivery
+• Dropshipping: Sellers transfer customer orders and shipment details to a third party for manufacturing and delivery.

-- Wholesaling: Where goods are sold in large quantities to retailers, who then sell them to consumers
+• Wholesaling: Goods are sold in large quantities to retailers, who then sell them to consumers.

-- White label: Where generic products or services are produced by one company and sold by another under its own brand
+• White label: One company produces generic products or services which are then sold by another under its original manufacturer name.

-- Private label: Where products are manufactured by one company but sold under the brand name of another, typically a retailer
+• Private label: One company manufactures the products which are then sold under the brand name of another, typically a retailer.

-- Subscription: Where customers pay a recurring fee at regular intervals to receive products or services
+• Subscription: Customers pay a recurring fee at regular intervals to receive products or services.

 To choose the right business model for your eCommerce business: